All Episodes

 All the awfulness of the whole thing and knowing the devastation I caused my family, another family, definitely stays with you.

-I wish I could say you live totally you get over the shame and guilt, but I don't think you totally do.
+I wish I could say you live totally, you get over the shame and guilt, but I don't think you totally do.

-In my case, um it gave me a new purpose though, and the purpose was to go do something good with a horrible situation.
+And the purpose was to go do something good with a horrible situation.

 And I would like to appeal to them.